Opuwo

 Where water, land and livelihoods meet

-Water access remains critical in Okavare.
-The Okavare borehole, supported by NILALEG, draws hundreds of goats and cattle each day.
+Water access remains critical in Okorosave.
+The Okorosave borehole, supported by NILALEG, draws hundreds of goats and cattle each day.
 In an area with only two boreholes and largely dry riverbeds, these water points are essential.
 To address erosion and manage seasonal flooding, NILALEG installed gabions in the riverbeds.
-Gabions – structures made from stone-filled wire cages – slow the water flow, prevent soil erosion and encourage groundwater recharge.
-In Okavare, two gabions were built with stones, while others were constructed by community members using sticks from nearby trees, secured with wire provided by NILALEG.
+Gabions ― structures made from stone-filled wire cages ― slow water flow, prevent soil erosion, and encourage groundwater recharge.
+In Okavare, two gabions were built with stone, while others were constructed by community members using sticks from nearby trees, secured with wire provided by NILALEG.
+These structures have reshaped how water moves through the landscape.
+Areas once deeply eroded have stabilised, allowing water to flow in controlled paths rather than spreading destructively.
+When water levels rise, the gabions also create safer access routes for the community.
+By slowing runoff and retaining water, they contribute to long-term water conservation, a benefit the community deeply values.

 Beyond water and livestock, NILALEG also supports restoration and future food security through the Okovingava Nursery outside Opuwo.
-The nursery grows guava, mango, lemon, bird plum and other trees, selling it to the community.
-Covered by a green shade net, the nursery protects young plants from harsh sun, wind, pests and heavy rainfall, creating a stable growing environment.
+The nursery grows guava, mango, lemon, bird plum, and other trees for sale to the community.
+Covered by a green shade net, the nursery protects young plants from harsh sun, wind, pests, and heavy rainfall, creating a stable growing environment.
 The nursery also allows workers to grow fruits and vegetables for personal use, strengthening self-sufficiency.
-According to Regional Councillor Ueutjerevi Ngunaihe, NILALEG’s strength lies in its approach.
-Projects are not imposed – communities define their needs, leadership helps guide priorities and NILALEG responds with funding, infrastructure and skills training.
-Just as importantly, communities are encouraged to take ownership by maintaining and protecting what has been built.

 Share: